 Fingerprints of foreigners living in the country have been captured as well.

-According to Arab News of 08 May 2018, nearly all of the estimated 12.2 million foreigners in Saudi Arabia have had their fingerprints taken.
+According to Arab News, on 08 May 2018, nearly 12.2 million foreigners in Saudi Arabia had their fingerprints taken.

 More on biometrics in Saudi Arabia in our web dossier.